-627 GOITEIN, supra note 36, at 32-35.
+^{669.} GOITEIN, supra note 36, at 32-35.

-Two doctrines complicate FOIA requesters' efforts to obtain documents an agency receives from the President.
-Under FOIA, an agency need provide only documents "within its control."628 Some documents within the agency's possession may not be considered under its "control,"629 as when it receives documents from FOIA-exempt entities, such as certain units within the Office of the President and congressional committees.630
+Two doctrines complicate FOIA requesters' efforts to obtain documents that an agency receives from the President.
+Under FOIA, an agency need provide only documents within its control.670 Some documents within the agency's possession may not be considered under its "control,"671 as when it receives documents from FOIA-exempt entities, such as certain units within the Office of the President and congressional committees.672

-Even if a FOIA requester surmounts that hurdle, the courts appear to have recognized a presidential communications privilege in the context of FOIA.631 The privilege protects "communications directly involving and documents actually viewed by the President,' as well as documents 'solicited and received' by the President or his 'immediate White House advisers.'"632 It is "inextricably rooted in the separation of powers."633 It "applies to documents in their entirety, and covers final and post-decisional materials as well as pre-deliberative ones."634
+Even if a FOIA requester surmounts that hurdle, the courts appear to have recognized a presidential communications privilege in the context of FOIA.
+673 The privilege protects "communications directly involving and documents actually viewed by the President,' as well as documents 'solicited and received' by the President or his 'immediate White House advisers.'"
+674 It is "inextricably rooted in the separation of powers."
+675 The communications privilege "applies to documents in their entirety, and covers final and post-decisional materials as well as predeliberative ones."
+676

-Other FOIA exemptions may also prove important with respect to requiring disclosure of presidential directives in agency files, certainly exemption 1 protecting classified documents.
+Other FOIA exemptions may also prove important with respect to requiring disclosure of presidential directives in agency files, such as the exemption for classified documents.
 However, the "foreseeable harm" standard applies to agency decisions to withhold presidential directives.

-The Presidential Records Act (PRA),635 establishes a somewhat complex matrix of provisions governing public access to presidential documents after a president leaves office.636 The matrix includes both special PRA exemption provisions (applicable for 12 years at the most) and FOIA exemptions.
+The Presidential Records Act (PRA)677 establishes a somewhat complex matrix of provisions governing public access to presidential documents after a